 When a person uses alcohol or other drugs for an extended period of time, their body becomes dependent on the presence of these substances.
 Over time, a person who becomes addicted to any substance will need higher and more frequent doses in order to feel the effects.
 The physical dependence on drugs or alcohol is likely when you have:

 The only way to know for certain whether supervised detox is right for you or your loved one is to talk to our professional team before entering treatment for substance abuse.
 If medical detox is right for you, we will help you get the process started as safely and comfortably as possible.

 When our clients are admitted into treatment, they undergo a thorough evaluation so we know where to place them within our programs.
-Riverside Recovery’s tampa detox center provides our clients with a medical detoxification process in a peaceful, spa-like setting with private rooms and a 24/7 medically monitored detox program.
-Our staff is trained to taper and stabilize patients off of most substances including:
+Riverside Recovery’s detox center provides 24/7 medically monitored detox in a peaceful, spa-like setting, with limited private rooms available upon request.
+Our licensed team is trained to taper and stabilize patients off of most substances including:

 It’s our goal to keep you as comfortable as possible during medical detox and make sure you are kept safe and healthy when experiencing withdrawal symptoms.
 Whether you are suffering from drug or alcohol withdrawal, Riverside Recovery works to keep our patients comfortable during medical detoxification while their body readjusts to living a life free of drugs and alcohol in their system.

 Riverside Recovery’s state-of-the-art medical detox program provides the best care in the Tampa Bay area, combining a professional, experienced care team and a top-notch facility.
 By placing our patients in this environment, we can assure them that they’re receiving the inpatient detox help they need as they begin to take the first steps to change their life for the better.